raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- /task ---

 --- task ---
-Insert the camera cable into the CSI socket on the Raspberry Pi.
+Insert the camera cable into the CSI (Camera Serial Interface) socket on the Raspberry pi.

 [[[rpi-picamera-connect-camera]]]